microsoftgraph/php-connect-sample/README.md

-# Microsoft Graph Connect Sample for PHP
+# [ARCHIVED] Microsoft Graph Connect Sample for PHP

+## IMPORTANT

+**This project is being archived and replaced with the [Build PHP apps with Microsoft Graph](https://github.com/microsoftgraph/msgraph-training-phpapp).
+As part of the archival process, we're closing all open issues and pull requests.**

+**You can continue to use this sample "as-is", but it won't be maintained moving forward.
+We apologize for any inconvenience.**

 This sample shows how to connect a PHP web app to a Microsoft work or school (Azure Active Directory) or personal (Microsoft) account using the Microsoft Graph API to send an email.
 It uses the Microsoft Graph [PHP Client Library](https://github.com/microsoftgraph/msgraph-sdk-php) to work with data returned by Microsoft Graph.
 In addition, the sample uses the Office Fabric UI for styling and formatting the user experience.